 The fundamentals of speed and accuracy are universal in shooting, whether you are carrying a pistol for duty and self defense, or are strictly a performance or competition shooter.
 While this is class will not be about "tactics" there will be great applications on both sides of the fence.

-This is not a competition class in the sense that we will spend the class living within competition rules and learning about different divisions etc. But, if you want to learn how to be faster and more accurate in order to succeed as a competitor this class is for you.
+While this class is intended for competitive pistol shooters, it is not a "competition class" in the sense that we will spend the class living within competition rules and learning about different divisions etc. But, if you want to learn how to be faster and more accurate in order to succeed as a competitor this class is for you.

-This class will cover the techniques of efficiency with create speed including how to get the fastest draw possible.
-Other primary areas of instruction will include mental and visual processing, transitions, moving between shooting positions and shooting on the move.
-The class will end on day 2 with a USPSA style stage competition.
+This class will cover the techniques of efficiency which create speed including how to get the fastest draw possible.
+Other primary areas of instruction will include mental and visual processing, transitions, moving between shooting positions and shooting on the move and stage planning.

 IMPORTANT: This class is not intended for beginners, and should not be your first training class.
 It is critical that students have already built sub-conscious competence with firearms safety and have a firm grasp on the fundamentals of marksmanship.
 To give an example of recommended skill level, students should have a draw time of below 2 seconds and be able to consistently get A-zone hits at 20 yards.
 This class is designed to help shooters hone and take an existing skillet to the next level.